 We do not have any plans for public testing prior the Steam Early Access launch.

-Vanguard: Normandy 1944, will release in Q4 2018 on Steam Early Access for Windows PCs.
+Vanguard: Normandy 1944, will release in Feburary 2019 on Steam Early Access for Windows PCs.
+Kickstarter Backers will recieve their copies of the game at on the launch of the game onto Steam Early Access.

 The game is expected to retail for approximately 15 USD.